 Steve Sake Stolen Valor Tasting Notes

 “The “Unstolen Valor” is not like any of the previous Muestra de Saka ligas as I did not create it, rather it is the work product of Sr. Raul Disla, Master Cigar Maker at NACSA, resulting from a personal challenge I issued him a few years ago to create a “personal liga”.
 I find this blend to be a journey of spice – peppercorns to be precise.
 It begins with the subtle aromatic tastes of the green peppercorn with that fresh, tangy back note followed by the flavors of the more potent, complex, and pungent Tellicherry black pepper berry to finally finish with the more piquant, racier notes exhibited within white peppercorns.
-Spicy cigars are rather common, but what impressed my palate is how fluid the transitions occur plus how he managed to tame their biting nature that not only allows the smoker to detect these distinctly different pepper notes, but to also never overwhelm the smoker’s palate with sharpness.
+Spicy cigars are rather common, but what impressed my palate is how fluid the transitions occur plus how he managed to tame their biting nature that not only allows the smoker to detect these distinctly different pepper notes but also never overwhelms the smoker’s palate with sharpness.
 Simultaneously the blend offers a harmonious cedar-like sweetness that I found captivating.
 It is a very deft, balanced execution of style of cigar that is often done a great disservice by most makers.”

 The Nacatamale is the second front mark in the line.
 What made this cigar a unique blending challenge was I went “viejo granja” style with it.
-For over a century most cigars’ entire filler recipes were comprised of just ONE farm’s tobacco and any complexity was introduced by extremely careful leaf processing, selection and positioning within the bunch.
+For over a century, most cigars’ entire filler recipes were comprised of just ONE farm’s tobacco and any complexity was introduced by extremely careful leaf processing, selection, and positioning within the bunch.
 Whereas these days we have hundreds of ingredients to work and blend with to create interesting and satisfying ligas.
 So the challenge was to see if I could make an “old farm” style liga that could hold its own with the modern blends created today.
 Albeit not the most complex of ligas, it is exceptionally flavorful with a really satisfying spice and tantalizing finish.
 That Nacatamale is one of my personal favorite cigars.